 - System-to-system transfers

-The streamlined and standardised approach to reporting supports service providers to focus on front line service delivery and achieve better outcomes for individuals, families and their communities.
+The streamlined and standardised approach to reporting supports organisations to focus on front line service delivery and achieve better outcomes for individuals, families and their communities.

 The importance of outcomes